THIS DATE IN HISTORY: March 5

 Video: Bobby Hull used slap shot to win three scoring titles

-1969: Phil Esposito assists on each of the Boston Bruins' goals in a 2-2 tie with the Detroit Red Wings.
+1969: Phil Esposito assists on each of the Boston Bruins' goals in a 2-2 tie with the Detroit Red Wings at Boston Garden.
 The assists are Esposito's 62nd and 63rd of the season, setting an NHL single-season record.

 Exactly eight years later, Dionne has an assist in the Kings' 6-0 victory against the Penguins to become the first player in NHL history to score 100 points in a season eight times in his career.

 1992: Mats Sundin scores five goals and has two assists to help the Quebec Nordiques to a 10-4 victory against the Hartford Whalers at the Civic Center.
-The win ends the Nordiques' 33-game road winless streak (0-25-8) from the start of the season.
+The win ends the Nordiques' 33-game road winless streak (0-25, eight ties) from the start of the season.
 Owen Nolan scores one goal and assists on five others.

 2000: Steve Yzerman becomes the NHL's all-time leader in assists among players who've spent their entire careers with one team.
 His 36th of the season comes in the Detroit Red Wings' 5-3 road victory against the Dallas Stars.
 It's the 927th of his NHL career, one more than Chicago's Stan Mikita.